goutham2027/notes/pwa/building_offline_webapps_with_service_workers/readme.md

 #### Using a service worker
 From activated state service worker can sit in idle.
 If it is idle for too long, browser will terminate to save resoruces.

+Understand the scope during the service worker registration.
+Service worker doesn't have DOM Access.
+Service worker run off separately from the browser on their own thread, they have no access to the DOM.
+We can not change UI from service worker.

+No Global state.
+We can't use some local variable to store information in because when the Service Worker goes from idle to terminated all of what we'll be wiped away.
+Use indexDB or localstorage to store such information.

+### Chapter 6: Leveraging the Cache API
+Cache API is defined in Service Worker specification.

+Cache API is not specific to Service workers

+Available on window and worker.

+A living standard.

+#### Cache API concepts
+2 concepts

+CacheStorage object - A collection of named caches Cache object - Storage for request/response pairs.

+CacheStorage

+open() - open individual cache has() - delete() -
+keys() -
+match() - takes request (key) and finds the first match and gives back the response.

+Cache

+match() - to search in only one indiviudal cache. matchAll() - to get all responses keys() add() addAll() put() delete()